jbustamante19/Python_Financial_records_Town_Election/README.md

-# python-challenge
-# pybank
-analyzing the financial records of your company &amp; modernize vote-counting process
+Analyzing the financial records; modernizing vote-counting process

-You will give a set of financial data called budget_data.csv.
 The dataset is composed of two columns: Date and Profit/Losses.
-(Thankfully, your company has rather lax standards for accounting so the records are simple.)

-Your task is to create a Python script that analyzes the records to calculate each of the following:
+Calculated the following:

 The total number of months included in the dataset